studian/SDC_HW03_Behavioral-Cloning-Org/writeup_template.md

 There is an examples of the left, center, and right images.
 ![alt text][image2]

+To make general trainning model, I use new datasets using two methods.

+* First method is random flipping : I make flipped images of probability 50%.
+ ![alt text][image5]

+* Second method is random brightness of H chanel in the HSV domain :
+ ![alt text][image3]
+ ![alt text][image4]

+There is an examples of the left, center, and right images.

+<b>3.
+Train Data Sets</b>

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode